-In this article, we will be exploring five of the best alternatives to Drupal in 2023.
-Each of these solutions offers similar features to Drupal, including customizability and scalability, while also each providing unique benefits to those looking considering Drupal in 2023, or to those looking to leave the Drupal ecosystem for a better alternative.
+Each of these platforms offer similar features to Drupal, including customizability and scalability, while also each providing unique benefits to those considering Drupal in 2024, or to those looking to leave the Drupal ecosystem for a better alternative.

-As Drupal has evolved, it has been difficult for some Drupal users to keep up with all the platform, and most have not considered alternative CMS options for a long time.
+As Drupal has evolved, it has been difficult for some Drupal users to keep up with all the platform, and most have not considered alternative CMS options for several years.

 Drupal isn’t always the best choice for everyone’s needs — it can be difficult to learn and challenging to maintain over time.
-That’s why we wanted to explore some alternatives in this article, so you can make an informed decision when choosing your CMS platform, assessing whether to upgrade or migrate away from Drupal, if that’s the right choice for your organization.
+Explore some alternatives, so you can make an informed decision when choosing your CMS platform.
+And, f you are assessing whether to upgrade or migrate away from Drupal, decide if that’s the right choice for your organization.

-So, let’s get into and take a look at the leading alternatives to Drupal.
-All these platforms have their own unique strengths which may make them suitable options depending on your individual requirements; let’s take a closer look!
+So, let’s take a look at the leading alternatives to Drupal.
+All these platforms have their own unique strengths which may make them suitable options depending on your individual requirements.

 1. WordPress